Melissa Booth Hall

 John T. Edge has served as director since the 1999 founding of the SFA.
 He fundraises and leads creative efforts.
 John T holds an M.A. in Southern Studies from University of Mississippi and an MFA in Creative Nonfiction from Goucher College.
 A columnist for Garden & Gun and Oxford American, Edge is a winner of the M.F.K.
 Fisher Distinguished Writing Award from the James Beard Foundation.
 He teaches in the low-residency Narrative Nonfiction MFA program at the University of Georgia’s Grady School of Journalism and serves as an editor in residence at Rivendell Writers’ Colony in Sewanee, TN.
-In the spring of 2017, Penguin will publish The Potlikker Papers, a food history of the modern South.
+In the spring of 2017, Penguin published The Potlikker Papers, a food history of the modern South.
 He’s now on the road with Wright Thompson writing and producing True South for the SEC Network.